How to Get Into Duke: Admissions Data and Strategies

 - Caucasian: 57%

 The breakdown by gender of all students offered a place in the Class of 2025 reveals more men than women, a rarity in today’s postsecondary landscape (outside of engineering-heavy schools).

 - Female: 55%

 The split by type of high school is as follows:

 - Outside of U.S.: 12%

 - Other: 4%

-Duke’s yield rate — the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted — was 49% last year, down from 54% the previous year.
+Duke’s yield rate — the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted — was 54% for the Class of 2025.
 For comparison, schools like Stanford, Harvard were over 80%, and the University of Chicago, MIT, and Yale all sported 70%+ yield rates.
-Duke finished just behind schools like Northwestern, Notre Dame, and Dartmouth in this category.
+Duke finished in the same ballpark as schools like Northwestern, Notre Dame, and Dartmouth in this category.

 How Duke Rates Applicants